Vafa Guluzade: Education and political career

 Vafa Guluzade was born on 21 December 1940 in Baku, Azerbaijan SSR, USSR.
 Guluzade graduated from high school in 1958 and from the Azerbaijan State University in 1963.
 Later he worked for Azerbaijani radio as an editor at the foreign desk.
 He was accepted to the Institute of Middle Eastern Studies of the USSR Academy of Sciences in Moscow and studied there for three years.
 He did his graduate work on modern Egyptian literature and received an M.A. degree in 1968.

 Guluzade began his diplomatic career in 1969 as an attache at the Ministry of Foreign Affairs of the USSR and later was promoted to the second secretary of the Soviet Embassy in Egypt.
 After service in Cairo, he was transferred to the Middle Eastern Department of the Ministry of Foreign Affairs in Moscow.
-Speaking fluent Russian and Arabic, he interpreted for Anwar Sadat, President of Egypt, Hafez Assad, President of Syria, also for Leonid Brezhnev, Alexei Kosygin, Andrei Gromyko, Andrei Grechko and other senior officials.
+Speaking fluent Russian and Arabic, he interpreted for Anwar Sadat, President of Egypt, Hafez al-Assad, President of Syria, also for Leonid Brezhnev, Alexei Kosygin, Andrei Gromyko, Andrei Grechko and other senior officials.

 After the Arab-Israeli war, Guluzade took part in negotiations within the framework of Geneva Conference in 1973-1974 and participated in many international conferences on Palestinian problem, including Geneva Conference in 1984, and Istanbul conference in 1986.

 His personal acquaintance with Azerbaijani President Heydar Aliyev goes back to 1973, when Aliyev headed a Soviet delegation to Egypt.
 At the end of 1975, Heydar Aliyev, then First Secretary of the Azerbaijan Communist Party, invited him to Baku and appointed him as the head of the Department of Culture in the Central Committee of the Azerbaijan Communist Party.
 During his tenure in Baku during the 1980s, Guluzade graduated by correspondence from the Moscow Academy of Social Sciences.
 In 1987, he was again invited to the Ministry of Foreign Affairs of the USSR and was summoned as a counselor to the Soviet Embassy in Algeria.